Emerging treatments

 Monoclonal antibodies

-Growing evidence implicates eosinophils, a leukocyte usually involved in allergic disease, in the COPD inflammatory cascade.[35]
-Monoclonal antibody therapy targeting interleukin (IL)-5 or its receptor has proven effective in severe eosinophilic asthma, and may therefore be beneficial in patients with COPD and an eosinophilic phenotype.[240][241]
+Monoclonal antibody therapy targeting interleukin (IL)-5 or its receptor may be beneficial in patients with COPD with an eosinophilic phenotype.[240][241]
 One Cochrane review found that treatment with mepolizumab or benralizumab resulted in a greater reduction in moderate and severe exacerbations than placebo.
 A subsequent meta-analysis of patient data from the phase 3 COPD mepolizumab clinical trials indicated that patients with higher blood eosinophil counts experienced greater reduction in moderate and severe exacerbations.[242]
 Phase 3 studies of mepolizumab and benralizumab in COPD are ongoing.
-Other monoclonal antibodies in clinical development for COPD mostly target acute exacerbations, and include the IL-4 receptor antagonist dupilumab.[243]
+Other monoclonal antibodies in trials for COPD mostly target acute exacerbations, and include the IL-4 receptor antagonist dupilumab.[243]
+Dupilumab is approved in Europe for add-on maintenance treatment in adults with uncontrolled COPD characterized by raised blood eosinophils.
+However, it is not approved in the US for this indication as yet.
+One randomized placebo-controlled phase 3 trial of patients with COPD with blood eosinophil count of ≥300 cells/microliter and an elevated exacerbation risk (despite the use of standard triple therapy) found that dupilumab reduced exacerbations and respiratory symptoms, improved FEV₁, and improved quality of life.[244]

 Use of this content is subject to our disclaimer